jkristell/infrared/README.md

 # Infrared
-A library for decoding infrared signals from receivers for Embedded Rust.
+A library for reading infrared signals from Rust.

 ## What works
  - Receiving and decoding signals from a remote control that use the NEC protocol